tusqui3/StatisticalNarrowBand/README.md

 # Narrow Band Radiation Model

-A Python implementation for computing narrow band radiation model in gas mixtures using the Malkmus model for gaseous species in high temperature applications.
+A Python implementation to compute narrow band parameters for thermal radiation in gas mixtures using the Malkmus model for gaseous species in high temperature applications.
 Based on Radis and *International Journal of Heat and Mass Transfer*, 2012, DOI: 10.1016/j.ijheatmasstransfer.2012.03.019.
 The code returns the statistical narrow band parameters as a function of the wavenumber band and the temperature, for each specie.

 ## Overview